simple-icons/simple-icons-font/README.md

 $ npm install simple-icons-font
 ```

-After installation, the icons font and stylesheet font can then be found in `node_modules/simple-icons-font/font`.
+After installation, the icons font and stylesheet font can be found in `node_modules/simple-icons-font/font`.
 You can use your favorite bundling tool to include them into your project.

 ### Manual download